kubeflow/manifests/contrib/ray/README.md

 # NAME                                READY   STATUS    RESTARTS   AGE
 # kuberay-operator-5b8cd69758-rkpvh   1/1     Running   0          6m23s
 ```
+> If you are creating a new namespace other than the kubeflow-user-example-com please follow below step otherwise skip the step.
 ## Step 3: Create a namespace
 ```sh
 # Create a namespace: example-"development"